Karen’s Santander International Channel Swim in aid of Autism Jersey

 ‘Swimming has changed my life,’ she says.
 ‘If someone had said to me five years ago I’d be swimming the Channel in my 50th year, I’d never have believed them.’

 *Karen is holding a Fashion Show at the Grand Hotel on Friday 4 May.
-Tickets, priced at £25, will be available from the Autism Jersey Boutique.
+Tickets are available from the Autism Jersey Boutique.

 *Karen is organising Dip at Dawn on 1 April, a swim in the sea at Anne Port to launch April awareness month.